npm/npm/doc/files/package.json.md

-The CommonJS [Packages](http://wiki.commonjs.org/wiki/Packages/1.0) spec details a few ways that you can indicate the structure of your package using a `directories` hash.
+The CommonJS [Packages](http://wiki.commonjs.org/wiki/Packages/1.0) spec details a few ways that you can indicate the structure of your package using a `directories` object.
 If you look at [npm's package.json](http://registry.npmjs.org/npm/latest), you'll see that it has directories for doc, lib, and man.

 In the future, this information may be used in other creative ways.